spatialos/gdk-for-unity/README.md

 ## Migration from the SpatialOS Unity SDK
 Currently the GDK is in its early development, so there is no migration path from the [SpatialOS SDK for Unity](https://github.com/spatialos/UnitySDK) to the GDK.
 There will be a migration path in later releases.

+---
+* Version: alpha (for evaluation only)
+* Unity Game Development Kit repository: [github.com/spatialos/UnityGDK](https://github.com/spatialos/UnityGDK)
+* Use of the contents of this repository is subject to the [Improbable license](LICENSE.md)
+* Your access to and use of the Unity Engine is governed by the Unity Engine End User License Agreement.
+Please ensure that you have agreed to those terms before you access or use the Unity Engine.

 &copy; 2018 Improbable